-Does an employee have to tell their employer they are transgender?
+Do I have to tell my employer that I am transgender?

-There is no requirement under the Act for any employee to tell their employer of their gender reassignment status.
-It is not therefore necessary for anyone to tell their employer they propose to undergo the transgender process.
-However, this does mean it may be difficult for an employer to be aware when that process actually starts and therefore be able to offer any support at that time.
+There is no requirement under the Act for you to tell your employer of your gender reassignment status.
+It is not therefore necessary to tell them that you propose to undergo the transgender process.
+However, this does mean it may be difficult for your employer to be aware when that process actually starts and therefore be able to offer you any support at that time.
 Realistically, changes in physical characteristics and/or dress may well indicate that the process is underway.
-At that point it may be useful to discuss any changes with the employee.
+At that point it may be useful to discuss any changes with your employer.